vdivyas/IndicSynth/README.md

 **HuggingFace:** https://huggingface.co/datasets/vdivyasharma/IndicSynth

-You can load a specific language using:
+You can load data in a specific target language using the following code:

 ```python
 import os